-CURRENT:LA is Los Angeles’ first citywide Public Art Biennial taking place in summer, 2016.
-Putting a new spin on the traditional international biennial, CURRENT:LA will democratize the way people access art by featuring temporary public art projects and public programs at outdoor locations, taking art out of the museum environment and into the diverse neighborhoods of our City where residents live, work, and play.
+CURRENT:LA, Los Angeles’ first citywide temporary Public Art Triennial puts a new spin on traditional international triennials by democratizing the way people access art.
+The program shifts art from the museum environment and places temporary public art projects and public programs in the neighborhoods of our City where residents live, work, and play.

-Every two years, the CURRENT:LA Public Art Biennial will focus on a theme that affects Los Angeles and other global cities in order to inspire civic discourse on the issue, using contemporary art as a way to deepen connections between people.
-Commissioned projects featured in CURRENT:LA will be selected by an independent curatorial team of established arts professionals with experience in issues-based public art.
+The CURRENT:LA themes focus on a subject that affects Los Angeles and other global cities in hopes of inspiring civic discourse on the particular issue, using contemporary art as a way to deepen connections.
+An independent curatorial team of established arts professionals with experience in social practice public art will commission projects to be featured in each iteration of the triennial.
 This city-wide cultural event is presented by the Mayor Eric Garcetti and the City of Los Angeles Department of Cultural Affairs (DCA), a department that has championed the arts in Los Angeles since 1925.